samarth910/kundlilabs-mosaic/README.md

 ## About

-KundliLabs.org is an innovative AI-powered platform that revolutionizes how people interact with Vedic astrology.
+KundliLabs is an innovative AI-powered platform that revolutionizes how people interact with Vedic astrology.
 By combining ancient wisdom with modern artificial intelligence, we make personalized astrological insights accessible, accurate, and meaningful for everyone seeking guidance in their life's journey.

 **Vision**: To democratize access to Vedic astrology through AI, helping users navigate life's complexities with clarity and purpose.